-Calculator comes with a Standard mode for basic calculations, a Scientific mode for more advanced maths and a Converter for converting between units of measurement.
+Calculator comes with a Standard mode for basic calculations, a Scientific mode for more advanced math, and a Converter for converting between units of measure.

 Tap or click Converter.

-Choose the unit of measurement that you want to convert from in the drop-down menu.
+Choose from the drop down menu what unit of measure you want to convert from.
 You can choose from:

-Once you've made your selection, select the unit of measurement that you want to convert to from the drop-down menus.
+Once you've made your selection, select the unit of measure you want to convert to from the drop-down menus.

 Enter the number of units you want to convert using the number pad.
-The converted units of measurement will appear automatically.
+The converted units of measure will appear automatically.

-Open another application that you would like to use alongside Calculator.
+Open another app you would like to use alongside Calculator.

-With touch, slide your finger in from the left-hand edge to bring in Calculator, then drag it to the left or right-hand side of the screen until an opening appears behind it.(With a mouse, move your pointer to the top left-hand corner until Calculator appears, then drag it to the left or right-hand side of the screen until an opening appears behind it.)
+With touch, slide your finger in from the left edge to bring in Calculator, then drag it to the left or right side of the screen until an opening appears behind it.(With a mouse, move your pointer into the upper-left corner until Calculator appears, and then drag it to the left or right side of the screen until an opening appears behind it.)

-Adjust the width of the Calculator by moving the bar between the applications.
+Adjust the width of the Calculator by moving the bar between apps.

 In both Standard and Scientific mode, you can enter a value into the calculator and save it to Memory so it's easier to reuse.
 Here's how: